 Overview of each fellowship

 The Adult Reconstruction Fellowship is a one year program in primary and revision total joint replacements of the hip and knee beginning August 1st of each year.
 A high volume of primary and revision cases as well as the opportunity for research projects should prepare applicant for a career in either academics or private practice.
 The primary goal of this Adult Reconstruction Fellowship is to mentor an individual in all aspects of adult reconstruction.
-This fellowship is an exciting state of the art experience that has numerous specialists that promise to provide a learning experience of both traditional and cutting edge innovations in the field.
+This fellowship is an exciting, state of the art experience that has numerous specialists who promise to provide a learning experience of both traditional and cutting edge innovations in the field.
 Each staff person has a diverse training experience and brings a unique perspective to total joint replacement.
 Many are heavily involved in research as well as clinical pursuits and education.
 Four of the five workdays are spent in the operating room.
 The fifth day is a protected day to pursue research interests and gain office experience.
 Substantial research opportunities are available with ample support to assist in the production of publishable quality projects.
 The schedule is established as a full year rotation schedule, rather than a rotation format, to assure the experience and relationships with each attending are maximized.
-UC Davis adult reconstructive fellowships are not ACGME accredited and do not participate in the National Resident Matching Program.
+The UC Davis Adult Reconstructive fellowship is not ACGME accredited.
 All interested individuals should apply through the AAHKS Fellowship Match.
 For more information about this fellowship, please see our brochure (PDF).

 The Foot and Ankle Fellowship offers a comprehensive curriculum with in-depth exposure to the clinical management of orthopaedic foot and ankle patients.
 The fellow will rotate between the UC Davis Department of Orthopaedic Surgery (Sacramento, CA) and the Reno Orthopaedic Clinic (Reno, Nevada) with six months at each location.
 This allows the fellow to participate in the pre-operative, intra-operative and post-operative management of patients in both an academic setting and a private practice setting.
 The UC Davis Medical Center is a leader in state-of-the-art orthopaedic surgery, research and education, with a musculoskeletal research center that is among the most sophisticated and interdisciplinary in the nation.
 There will be ample opportunity to perform basic science and clinical research.
 The six month rotation at the Reno Orthopaedic Clinic will provide the fellow with a quality business curriculum not offered by any other fellowship program in the nation.
 Areas of instruction include such topics as trauma system management, private practice development, billing and coding techniques, and hospital contracting.
 The fellow will meet with various hospital executives and administrators as well as lawyers, marketing directors, pharmacists and purchasing personnel.
 UC Davis foot and ankle fellowship is not ACGME accredited.
 More information may be found in our fellowship brochure (PDF).
 All interested individuals should apply through the SF Match program.